IEA-Paris/PPIAS/content/articles/WPRN21/Research_notes/RN2_omoyakaigo.md

 picture_copyright: ''
 yt: ''
 highlight: false
-bibliography: "/documents-exportes_rn2.bib"
+bibliography: '/bibliography/documents-exportes_rn2.bib'
 title: RN2_OmoyaKaigo
 ---

 ## 1. INTRODUCTION

 Accompanying the COVID-19 outbreak and lack of accurate information related to this virus, many sources of information were providing various stories or topics in Japan.
 At the early stage of the outbreak people were aggressively seeking new information because of the uncertainty about the virus.
 This was creating anxiety and building further suspicion and fear.
 With so many different channels of information available in the current world, one is less likely to be dependent on a single source of information.

 From previous studies (@kaigo_social_2012; @mishima_public_2010), our assumptions were: topics that were relevant to governmental issues were more often found in mass media, rather than social media and topics that were relevant to families and individuals were more often found in social media, rather than mass media.
-Therefore, this study investigated how the topics of information regarding COVID-19 in traditional and social media differed and how the topics in relation to COVID-19 of traditional and social media users changed before and after the WHO pandemic declaration in 2020 (@world health organization_novel_2020).
+Therefore, this study investigated how the topics of information regarding COVID-19 in traditional and social media differed and how the topics in relation to COVID-19 of traditional and social media users changed before and after the WHO pandemic declaration in 2020 (@world_health_organization_novel_2020).

 ## 2. PURPOSE OF THE STUDY